 A debt to income ratio is a way for mortgage lenders to measure an individual’s ability to handle monthly payments.
 Every loan has a certain debt to income ratio that you cannot exceed.
 The banks use this figure as a guide to determine how much of your income goes towards expenses.
 To calculate your debt to income ratio, you add up all your monthly payments and divide them by your gross monthly income.

 Debt to income ratio is also known as (DTI).
-A good debt to income ratio, expressed in percentage terms, would be at or below 36 percent.
+A good DTI ratio, expressed in percentage terms, would be at or below 36 percent.
 The maximum DTI is generally 43 percent but can be pushed to a higher percentage.
 If your debt to income ratios are too high, you may need to bring the percentage down to get approved for a loan.